How to use Wagn

 Creating and editing cards

-Note: on most Wagns, you'll need to have an accounts and be signed in to create cards.
+Note: on most Wagns, you'll need to have an account and be signed in to create cards.
 Wagneers can change this by editing the *create permission.

 There are a several ways to add new cards in Wagn: